nroduit/nroduit.github.io/content/tutorials/dicom-export.en.md

 1. Select *Local Device* item
 2. Choose the exporting options
    ![Export options](/tuto/dicom-export-options.png?classes=shadow&width=350)
-   * Transcoding: It allows to change the DICOM transfer syntax.
+   * Transcoding: It allows you to change the DICOM transfer syntax.
 Use this option only if you understand well what you are doing.
    * Generate new unique identifiers: Create new UIDs for some attributes.
 Within an export, the consistency between all the UIDs and their references is preserved.
    * Include DICOMDIR: Create DICOMDIR file
    * DICOM CD folders: Add a directory to be compliant with DICOM CD